-Many people dismiss graffiti art as vandalism or the work of gangs marking their territory.
-But in Hit the Wall, we discover that there is a coterie of serious graffiti artists striving to create their magnum opus.
+Many people dismiss graffiti art as vandalism or the work of gangs marking their territory, but in Hit the Wall, we discover a coterie of serious graffiti artists striving to create their magnum opus.

 The scene opens in an apartment in New York City.
 Renowned graffiti artist Amir (Adam Files) lives with his gifted protégé, Rae (Alexandra Guerrero), who just returned from an attempt to paint her “Madonna and Child” on a wall in Crown Heights, Brooklyn.
 Rae wallows in her disappointment as Amir encourages her to return to complete the painting.
 In his attempt to support her, he meanders through a philosophical debate on how one defines their failures, temporal art, and the meaning of life.